sethmichel/Distributed-AI-Data-Infrastructure/Design_Docs/Design.md

 3) cache common duckdb queries in redis. like "get user profile". that would be faster

 4) right now I send duckdb read/write requests to redis which the db handler service sees.
 I likly should use grpc instead

+5) save the model metadata in redis instead of duckdb